Safety of cycling infrastructure: Safety in numbers effect

-A study by P. L. Jacobsen found that as cycling and walking levels increase, the chance that a given cyclist will be struck by a motor vehicle actually decreases.
+A study by Peter L. Jacobsen found that as cycling and walking levels increase, the chance that a given cyclist will be struck by a motor vehicle actually decreases.
 This pattern is consistent across communities of varying size, from specific intersections to cities and countries, and across time periods.
 Jacobsen found that doubling the number of cyclists on the road tends to bring about a one-third drop in the per-cyclist frequency of a crash with a motor vehicle.
 By the same token, tripling the rate of cycling cuts the crash rate in half.
 A study of the accident impacts of re-engineering bicycle crossings in the Swedish city of Gothenburg appears to corroborate those findings by attributing collision rate reductions in part to significant increases in cyclist volumes at the treated sites.
 Studies have demonstrated that cities with high levels of cycling tend to have better traffic safety records for all road users.
 However, the same study also suggests that the 'safety in numbers' effect is not as important in improving safety records as building cycling infrastructure.
 Improving bike infrastructure with more separated facilities leads to lower fatalities and more safety for all road users.

 Furthermore, countries which have higher levels of cycling have lower fatality rates for cyclists than countries which do not.
 The table below shows the modal split share for cycling compared with the cycling fatality rate in the Netherlands, Germany and the United States.

 A unpublished paper from the Helsinki City Planning Department reported that the Netherlands, Sweden and Denmark, known for cycle networks and one-way cycle tracks, had the lowest rates of cyclist fatalities, while countries without such extensive networks such as Great Britain and Italy reported higher rates.